 C. The time invested in a meeting should be equal to or less than the value of the meeting.

 D. The time preparing for a meeting may be longer than the actual meeting itself.

 20. You are the business analyst for a project that will span several countries.
 The residents of each country speak a different language, and you’re concerned that this may affect communications and how each participant thinks about your project.
-What theory supports your concern?
+What technique can help you reduce chances of misunderstanding?

 Answer is C. A glossary promotes common understanding of the business domain and better communication among all stakeholders.
 Mind mapping is used to articulate and capture thoughts, ideas, and information.
 Prototyping is used to elicit and validate stakeholder needs through an iterative process that creates a model or design of requirements.
 Reviews are used to evaluate the content of a work product.